Gbox4/tstock/README.md

 # Notes

 - The free tier of the API is limited to 500 API calls per day, 5 calls per minute.
+- If you are using Windows, the ANSI escape codes will not display properly in the default cmd shell or PowerShell.
+Please use an emulator that supports ANSI escape codes such as <a href='https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab'>Windows Terminal</a>.

 # Donate